One minute guide: Care Act

 3. Health

-This guide will focus on part 1 - care and support, which consolidated and modernised care and support legislation introducing additional duties for local authorities and additional rights for service users and carers.
+This guide focuses on part 1 - Care and Support which consolidated and modernised care and support legislation, introducing additional duties for local authorities and additional rights for service users and carers.

 The Act was introduced to be both a reforming piece of legislation (it changes the law) and a consolidating piece of legislation (it repeals many previous laws relating to care and support and replaces them with this Act).